 What does that mean for the bond market — which, so far this year, has experienced the biggest decline in four decades?
 It means much of the pain may be over, Atluri says, as the Fed considers whether it can continue raising interest rates in the face of an economic downturn.
 In fact, the bond market is already pricing in expectations that the Fed will cut rates multiple times in 2023.

 “There are a lot of signs that inflation has peaked,” Atluri adds, citing falling prices for gasoline since mid-June, as well as wheat, corn and other commodities since mid-May.
 “That may give the Fed the cover it needs to support economic growth while still taking inflation seriously.”

 In the meantime, Atluri expects more volatility as the market adjusts to tighter monetary policy.
 In his portfolios, that means shifting toward higher quality investments, including U.S. Treasuries and agency mortgage-backed securities while also looking for opportunistic investments in corporate and emerging markets bonds where investors are being compensated for the rising recession risk.

-Similarly in the equity markets, identifying high-quality companies with steady cash flows and reliable profit margins is key to surviving recessions, says Capital Group equity portfolio manager Diana Wagner.
+Similarly in the equity markets, identifying high-quality companies with steady cash flows and reliable profit margins is key to surviving recessions, says Diana Wagner, a portfolio manager with Washington Mutual Investors FundSM.
 Companies with solid and growing dividends are particularly attractive.

 “In this environment, you want to invest in companies whose fundamentals will hold up relatively better.
 Pricing power and steady demand are big components of that,” Wagner said during a recent Capital Group webinar.